 Confession at Our Lady of Hope

-Confession is offered on Saturdays at 9:00 a.m.
+Confession is offered on Thursdays at 7:00 p.m. and Saturdays at 9:00 a.m.
 Confession is also available by appointment.
 Please contact the Parish Office to request an appointment.